Fabulous 4 Days in Lisbon Itinerary (2023)

 Again, take your time in the morning.
 This is a lazy 4 days in Lisbon, remember?

 Like day 3, you’re going to get out of town again today.
 This time to Cascais for sun and more relaxation.
-After breakfast, walk an easy 15 to 20 minutes along the river to the Cais do Sodré station.
-For a couple of Euros, catch the train to the end of the line (about 40 minutes).
+After breakfast, walk an easy 20 minutes along the river to the Cais do Sodré station.
+For a couple of Euros, catch the train to Estoril to walk the Alameda Duquesa de Palmela to Cascais enjoying the sea view and multiple beaches leading to Cascais.

-If it’s a hot day or peak season, I suggest trying to catch the train early so you can get a spot on the beach.
+If it’s to be lounging on the beach and it’s a hot day or peak season, I suggest trying to catch the train early so you can get a spot on the beach.
 Remember, I consider Cascais one of the best beach destinations in Europe, so you can count on Cascais beaches (there are several) to be full.
 You’ll want to rent a beach chair and umbrella early.

 Portugal Travel Tips